ml5js/ml5-library/docs/styleguide/reference-guidelines.md

 #### ____MODELNAME____ - Data Biography

 - **Description**
-  - TBD
+  - What is the data?
+If unknown, write TBD
 - **Source**
-  - TBD
+  - Where did it come from?
+If unknown, write TBD
 - **Collector and Year**
-  - TBD
+  - Who collected it and when?
+If unknown, write TBD
 - **Collection Method**
-  - TBD
+  - How was the data collected?
+If unknown, write TBD
 - **Purpose and Intended Users**
-  - TBD
+  - Why was the dataset developed and for whom?
+If unknown, write TBD
 - **References**
-  - TBD
+  - What sources did I consult for this information?
+If unknown, write TBD